TartanLlama/optional/README.md

   * MSVC 2015
   * MSVC 2017

-### Dependencies

-Requires [Standardese](https://github.com/foonathan/standardese) for generating documentation.

-Requires [Catch](https://github.com/philsquared/Catch) for testing.
-This is bundled in the test directory.

 ### Standards Proposal

 This library also serves as an implementation of WG21 standards paper [P0798R0: Monadic operations for std::optional](https://wg21.tartanllama.xyz/monadic-optional).
 This paper proposes adding `map`, `and_then`, and `or_else` to `std::optional`.